Meet the Team

 Meet Meghan Privitello

 Hi, there!
 I am an alumna of the Bryn Mawr Graduate School of Social Work and Social Research where I received my Masters Degree in Social Services (MSS) in 2020.
 I received my BSW from Stockton University in 2019, in addition to a BA in Literature and Creative Writing in 2007.

-Since 2018, I have worked in the field of mental and behavioral health, with clients in domestic violence and sexual assault agencies, substance use rehabilitation, and outpatient therapy in both an FQHC and private practice setting.
+Since 2018, I have worked in the field of mental and behavioral health, with clients in domestic violence and sexual assault agencies, substance use rehabilitation, and outpatient therapy in both a Federally Qualified Health Center (FQHC) and private practice setting.
 Prior to working in the mental health field, I was involved in the creative arts field, publishing my own work, and leading poetry and memoir workshops for teens and older adults with a focus on understanding and processing traumatic life experiences.

 Therapy provides a unique environment to explore these issues.
 Together, we will co-construct a safe, supportive, and non-judgmental space.
 We can then begin to discover the ways in which your past informs how you experience and interact with your present world.
 I believe in the potential of the therapeutic relationship to facilitate acceptance and warmth toward what might feel like the most painful or shameful parts of yourself.

 I offer both in-person and telehealth sessions and approach the therapeutic process with a mixture of empathy, curiosity, creativity, and humor.
 I enjoy working from various treatment approaches.
 This allows me to listen closely to your needs and tailor a plan that focuses on your strengths and meets you at your stage of readiness.
-My favorite approaches include Psychodynamic, Relational, Creative Arts, Narrative, and Internal Family Systems therapies.
+My favorite approaches include Psychodynamic, Relational, Creative Arts, Narrative, and Internal Family Systems therapies (Level 1 Trained).